jonhoo/hurdles/README.md

 ## Implementation

+At the time of writing, the implementation of `std::sync::Barrier` internally uses a `Mutex`, which causes contention with many waiting threads, and incurs an undue performance overhead for each call to `wait`.

-This crate currently implements a counter-based linear barrier as described in "3.1 Centralized Barriers" in Mellor-Crummey and Scott’s paper [Algorithms for scalable synchronization on shared-memory multiprocessors][1] from 1991.
+This crate instead implements a counter-based linear barrier as described in "3.1 Centralized Barriers" in Mellor-Crummey and Scott’s paper [Algorithms for scalable synchronization on shared-memory multiprocessors][1] from 1991.
 For a higher-level explanation, see Lars-Dominik Braun's [Introduction to barrier algorithms][2].